aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 14.md

 	Largest element is at the end
 Can stop one step earlier, because we know the last element Count number of swaps, if none preformed, end
+	Track using boolean initialized to false, and set to true on swap

 # Selection Sort
 # Insertion Sort